nevrome/bleiglas/README.md

 ### Cutting the polygons

-The static 3D plot is of rather dubious value for understanding the tessellation.
-I therefore introduce the function `bleiglas::cut_polygons()` that can cut the 3D polygons at different levels of the z-axis.
-The function assumes x and y represent geographical coordinates.
-The cuts therefore produce sets of spatial 2D polygons at different values of z – in our example different points in time.
-The parameter `cuts` takes a numeric vector of cutting points, `crs` defines the spatial coordinate reference system of x and y to project the resulting 2D polygons correctly.
+The static 3D plot is of rather dubious value: Very hard to read.
+I therefore wrote `bleiglas::cut_polygons()` that can cut the 3D polygons at different levels of the z-axis.
+As the function assumes that x and y represent geographic coordinates, the cuts produce sets of spatial 2D polygons for different values of z – in our example different points in time.
+The parameter `cuts` takes a numeric vector of cutting points and `crs` defines the spatial coordinate reference system of x and y to project the resulting 2D polygons correctly.